 From Washington DC: Take I-95 South toward Richmond, Take exit 84A on the left to merge onto I-295 South toward Rocky Mt NC/Richmond International, Take exit 28A to merge onto I-64 E toward Norfolk/VA Beach, Take exit 238 for VA-143 toward US-60.
 Follow signs to Williamsburg.
 See a map.

-Williamsburg History and RestorationFrom 1699 to 1780 Williamsburg, Virginia was the capital of England’s wealthiest and largest colony.
+History and RestorationFrom 1699 to 1780, Williamsburg was the capital of England’s wealthiest and largest colony.
 In 1780, Thomas Jefferson moved Virginia’s government to Richmond and Williamsburg became a quiet country town.
-In 1926, John D. Rockefeller Jr. supported and financed Williamsburg’s restoration and continued to do so until his death in 1960.
+In 1926, John D. Rockefeller Jr. supported and financed the town's restoration and continued to do so until his death in 1960.
 Today, the Colonial Williamsburg Foundation, a private, not-for-profit educational institution preserves and interprets the Historic Area.

 - Governor's Palace - the symbol of British authority in the colony

 - Capitol - the seat of colonial power and site of Virginia's vote for independence May 15, 1776